IDQDD/rocket.bot/readme.md

 bf_set_network('bf1')
 bf_init_snapshot('./bf_snapshots/networks', 'snapshot-01', overwrite=True)
 ```
 batfish should find the configs and then a snapshot should be created.

-to run backend just type the command:
+If all went well you can exit the interactive python shell and finally run the application by typing the command:
 > python3 main.py

+Actually you don't have to init snapshot manually every time the network configs has been changed.
+There is the special command to do that from within the application.
+**@botname acl help** - command will help you to reveal it